Active Connections: 92

 B. NORTH/CENTRAL SERVICE AREA MAP (North completed in 2012 and Central completed in 2018)

 C. SOUTH SERVICE AREA MAP (South completed in 2013)

-Residential Recycled Water Fill Station for 2021
+Residential Recycled Water Fill Station

 Recycled Water Truck Program

 What is recycled water and how is it produced?

 Recycled water is a safe, effective and reliable new water supply that is available to help meet the future water supply needs of our community.
 Recycled water is highly polished wastewater treated to tertiary recycled water standards (also referred to as advanced water treatment) which is the highest level of treatment defined by the State of California.
 This level of treatment allows for unrestricted reuse in all recycled water applications.
 Recycled water goes through four treatment steps: primary treatment, biological treatment (secondary), filtration, and disinfection (tertiary).

 What is the quality of recycled water?

 The recycled water in the NMWD project will be of the highest quality and meets strict federal, state and county health and safety requirements.
 Recycled water is used in thousands of applications in sites throughout California and the U.S.

 How can I be assured of the quality and safe delivery?